 At a height of around 50 metres, there is the striking red sandstone cliff along the Moselle near Trier, with a vineyard stretching out at its feet towards the banks of the river.

 The only remaining vineyard on the left bank of the Moselle and one of the few growing on red sandstone bears the charming name ‘Augenscheiner’.
 Award-winning Rieslings, Pinot Gris and Pinot Noirs are grown in the shelter of the cliffs.

 But where does the name come from?
 The vineyard once belonged to a monastery on the other side of the Moselle.
 From there, the monks could keep a good watch over it at all times, and the German word ‘Augenscheiner’ derives from the expression for keeping an eye on something.

 Today, it belongs to the ‘Vereinigte Hospitien’ estate.
 Why not finish off a hike through beautiful scenery with a tour of Germany’s oldest wine cellar and keep an eye on the ‘Augenscheiner’ for yourself?
 Or why not treat yourself to a couple of bottles from the Hospitien wine shop?
 A worthy memento of a lovely day.

 Ralf Richardt is particularly fond of Riesling: “With the fruit and minerality, you can almost taste the soil.
 The sandstone.
 The water.
 All in a single glass.”

 Jetzt Trier-Urlaub buchen und von freundlichen Gastgebern verwöhnt und umsorgt werden.
-Ob Hotel oder Ferienwohnung, Campingplatz oder Jugendherberge – hier finden Sie eine Übersicht der Übernachtungsbetriebe in der Römerstadt.
-Wir freuen uns mit unseren engagierten Gastgebern, Sie herzlich in Trier willkommen zu heißen!
+Ob Hotel oder Ferienwohnung, Campingplatz oder Jugendherberge – hier findest du eine Übersicht der Übernachtungsbetriebe in der Römerstadt.
+Wir freuen uns mit unseren engagierten Gastgebern, dich herzlich in Trier willkommen zu heißen!